Jumperr-labs/jumper-ble-logger/README.md

 ## Getting Started
 Check out our [sample project for the Nordic nRF52 development kit](https://github.com/Jumperr-labs/jumper-ulogger/tree/master/samples/nrf52-ble-sample-project).

+## Usage
+- Make sure Jumper's Logging Agent is running
+`sudo service jumper-agent start`
+- Create a config file of a JSON format such as _"config_sample.json"_
+- Run `hciconfig` and check your current available HCI devices
+- Start the BLE Logger: `jumper-ble-logger --config-file config_sample.json`
+- Run `hciconfig` again to see your newly created HCI device
+- Start your gateway program as usual.
+Make sure to connect to the newly created HCI device.
+The BLE Logger will start logging as soon as you connect to a peripheral and discover its characteristics.

 ## How it Works
 *If you just want to get started, feel free to skip this step*